-Your health care provider may tell you to stop taking any medicines that weaken your immune system.
-Never stop taking any medicine before talking to your health provider first.
+Your provider may tell you to stop taking any medicines that weaken your immune system.
+Never stop taking any medicine before talking to your provider first.

-The outcome is often good when diagnosed and treated quickly.,
+The outcome is often good when the condition is diagnosed and treated quickly.

 - Brain abscesses